An air source heat pump outside a home

 Air source heat pumps increase energy efficiency for heating by up to 50%, a significant bonus for most homeowners.

-There are two main types of air source heat pumps.
-The first is ducted, and the second is ductless.
-Ducted air pumps are the most common and have many benefits, including reducing and maintaining humidity in a home.
-They are very efficient at humidity reduction and surpass the effectiveness of standard air conditioners.
+They are the most common and have many benefits, including reducing and maintaining humidity in a home.
+They are very efficient at reducing humidity and even surpass standard air conditioners’ effectiveness.

-In addition, ductless air source heat pumps are ideal for individual or groups of rooms in a home, making customized heating simple.
+They are also ideal for individual or multiple rooms in a home, making customized heating simple.
 However, multiple mini-split pumps may be needed to cover the entire home’s heating needs for whole-home systems.

 Ground Source Heat Pump